 Why two hours and not two and a quarter, or one and a half?
 White doesn’t explain the reason for his choice.
 It’s obviously quite easy to get impossible results if you alter the data by introducing arbitrary values.

-Figure 3.15 of NASA’s Apollo 11 Preliminary Science Report shows the location and direction of every photograph taken during the Apollo 11 excursion.
+Figure 3.15 of NASA’s Apollo 11 Preliminary Science Report features a map which shows the location and direction of every photograph taken during the Apollo 11 excursion (Figure 5.23-4).
 The number of photographs taken in rapid sequence from the same location is quite considerable.

 This map indicates that photographs 5850 to 5858 (9 shots) and 5954 to 5961 (8 shots) form two more panoramic views in addition to the ones shown above.